CyVerse-learning-materials/foss/docs/02_project_management.md

 ### Key Concepts for Project Management

-1.

-    Projects should be self-contained
+1. Projects should be self-contained

-    :   -   this is probably the most important concept
+    -   this is probably the most important concept
     -   strictly necessary for version control
     -   use relative paths
 2. Use structure to organize files

-3. Don\'t underestimate complexity
+3. Don't underestimate complexity
 4. Keep raw data raw
 5. Treat generated output as disposable

-6.

-    Avoid manual (point-and-click) steps as much as possible
+6. Avoid manual (point-and-click) steps as much as possible

-    :   -   if necessary, record in detail
+    -   if necessary, record in detail
     -   should also be recorded in prior and subsequent steps
 7. Avoid spaces in names
 8. Describe structure in README
 9. The best time to organize is at the start, the 2nd best is right now

-10. Reorganize if necessary, but don\'t overdo it
+10. Reorganize if necessary, but don't overdo it
 11. Using same basic structure can help you navigate new/old projects

 ![tradeoff](img/organizing_searching_tradeoff.png)